AarshKariya/mittiassignment/README.md

 - toggleDrawingMode(): Toggles the drawing mode on/off and manages the addition of completed polygons to the 'polygons' state.

+- randomColorWithOpacity(opacity): Generates hex fill color for each distinct polygon.

 # Map API:

 - Google Maps SDK for Android API was used to render the map.